NateShoffner/homepage/_posts/2012-04-03-punkbuster-busting-everybody-but-the-punks.md

 DICE (the creators of Battlefield 3) seem to be looking for an anti-cheat developer.
 Who could blame them for all of the drama surrounding third-party anti-cheat tools like PunkBuster?
 A native implementation should prove to be a lot more reliable rather than outsourcing it to outdated/easily exploited solutions.
 More information regarding the DICE job opening [here](http://www.eurogamer.net/articles/2012-01-30-battlefield-3-dev-dice-hiring-an-anti-cheat-administrator).

-{% include post_image.liquid filename="syntackpbbans.png" alt="PBBans Violation Report" title="PBBans Violation Report" %}
+{% post_image filename="syntackpbbans.png" alt="PBBans Violation Report" title="PBBans Violation Report" %}

 Just some advice to server administrators, banlist administrators, PunkBuster officials, and more: